Sun & Skin News

 If you have skin, you can get skin cancer #ThisIsSkinCancer - cartoon graphic

-Every year in the U.S., millions of people learn the truth about what it means to say, “This is skin cancer.”
+One in five people in the U.S. will develop skin cancer in their lifetime.
+It’s the most common cancer in America.
+Every year, millions of people learn the truth about what it means to say, “This is skin cancer.”
+We’re sharing just a few of their stories.

-For some, a skin cancer diagnosis means outpatient surgery and a better approach to prevention and detection.
+For some people, a skin cancer diagnosis means outpatient surgery and a better approach to prevention and detection.
 For others, the disease is far more serious, even life-threatening.

 Every survivor has a story.
 And The Skin Cancer Foundation’s team is here to listen.
 Over the years, countless people have shared, powerfully and poignantly, what it’s like to live with and beyond skin cancer.
 Their goal is simple: To sound a clear warning about the dangers of the disease and give hope to the newly diagnosed.